 What is a Certificate of Exemption?

-If your LLC has a valid certificate of exemption, you can buy goods from a wholesaler without paying sales tax, though you may pay a use tax.
+If your business has a valid certificate of exemption, you can buy goods from a wholesaler without paying Nebraska sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.

 The catch is that whenever you do use a certificate of exemption to purchase goods, you are legally bound to resell those items and collect sales tax when you do so.
 If you do not resell those items, or fail to collect sales tax, the punishment could be costly fines or potential jail time.